minishift/minishift/docs/using.md

 Some drivers will mount a host folder within the VM so that you can easily share files between the VM and the host.
 These are not configurable at the moment and are different for each driver and the OS that you use.

-**Note:** Host folder sharing is not implemented in the KVM driver yet.

 | Driver | OS | HostFolder | VM |
 | --- | --- | --- | --- |
 | Virtualbox | Linux | /home | /hosthome |